ewels/Labrador/documentation/labrador_manual.md

 ### 2.2.1 Server Setup

 To run Labrador you need a working web server.
 It is recommended that Apache is installed, along with PHP and MySQL.
-To see a complete walk-through of this process please see the following video tutorial:

 ### 2.2.2 Database Creation